-The Association of Protestant Students of Paris, AEPP, is a state-approved non-profit organisation (law 1901).
+The Association of Protestant Students of Paris, AEPP, is a state-approved non-profit organisation (Law of 1901).

-A.E.P.P. is an international place of reflection and sharing with the aim of helping students to make their period of university studies also a period of humaine development.
-The residence is the heart of the association where students have to learn taking responsibilities and debating: all that represents the community life.
-The residence accepts boys and girls with different cultural, geographical and religious backgrounds with warm, stimulating and open welcome.
+A.E.P.P. is an international place of reflection and sharing which aims to help students to make their studies a time of personal growth and development.
+The student residence forms the heart of the association, and represents an exceptional learning opportunity through community life.
+The residence accepts male and female students coming from a range of cultural, geographical, and religious backgrounds, offering them a warm and open welcome.

-During the Second World War, the Association is forced by the occupation to stop their activities.
-But the residence and the restaurant remain under the management of the Reformed Church of France.
-The associational activity resumed after the war in 1946 and in the fifties is a lively place of education and debate.
-After 1968, the activities of the residence are stopped.
-AEPP becomes a place of free speech and a forum of associations.
+During the Second World War, the Association was forced to cease its activities following a decision made by the occupying authorities.
+However, the residence and the restaurant remained, under the responsibility of the French Reformed Church.
+The Association’s activities restarted after the war, and in the 1950’s, 46 Rue de Vaugirard was a place of learning and of lively debate.
+After 1968, the residence’s activities stopped.
+The AEPP became a space for free speech and a forum for Associations.

-The A.E.P.P. is an associate member of the FUACE/WSCF (Universal Federation of Christian Students) that develops relation at International level.
-This memberships allows residents of AEPP to participate in meetings abroad and to pursuit personal opportunities in an international context.
+The AEPP is an associate member of the FUACE/WSCF (Universal Federation of Christian Students) that develops relation at International level.
+This memberships allows residents of AEPP to participate in meetings abroad and to pursue personal opportunities in an international context.